mori-b/aioconnectors/README.md

 These arguments must be filled on the application layer by the user
 -message\_type is mandatory, it enables to have different listeners that receive different message types.
 You can use "any" as a default.
--destination\_id is mandatory for server : it is the remote client id
+-destination\_id is mandatory for server : it is the remote client id.
 -data is the payload of your message.
 Usually it is a json, but it can even be binary.
 However you probably prefer to use a binary payload together with some text information, so best practice would be to keep "data" as a json or string, and use the "binary" argument for binary payload.
 -data\_is\_json is True by default since it assumes "data" is a json, and it dumps it automatically.
 Set it to False if "data" is not a json.
 -with\_file lets you embed a file, with {'src\_path':'','dst\_type':'', 'dst\_name':'', 'delete':False}. src\_path is the source path of the file to be sent, dst\_type is the type of the file, which enables the remote peer to evaluate the destination path thanks to its ConnectorManager attribute "file\_type2dirpath". dst\_name is the name the file will be stored under. "delete" is a boolean telling if to delete the source file after it has been sent.
--request\_id and response\_id are helpful to keep track of asynchronous messages on the application layer
+-request\_id and response\_id are helpful to keep track of asynchronous messages on the application layer.
 -await\_response is False by default, set it to True if your coroutine calling send\_message expects a response value.
 In such a case, the remote peer has to answer with response\_id equal to the request\_id.
 This is shown in aioconnectors\_test.py.